- Understanding Chronic Kidney Disease

 Chronic Kidney Disease Stage 1—Early Stage CKD

-- Manage any underlying conditions, including diabetes or high blood pressure.
+- Identify and treat any underlying conditions, including high blood pressure, diabetes and/or infection.

 - Learn all you can about chronic kidney disease—and consider taking a class.